cliffhall/in-app-pro-shop/README.md

 # In-App Pro Shop
-An Ethereum blockchain-based system for in-app purchases
+An Ethereum blockchain-based system for in-app purchases implemented as ERC-721 non-fungible tokens.

 ## STATUS
 Work in progress.